State Suicide Prevention Initiatives and Plans

 In order to be effective, statewide suicide prevention plans must address suicide prevention among a wide variety of vulnerable populations.
-And for those plans to have meaning there must be ongoing funding available from the state or other sources to make prevention activities and programming possible.
+For those plans to have meaning, there must be ongoing funding available from the state or other sources to make prevention activities and programming possible.
 Collaboration and coordination among state and local agencies is critical to developing a comprehensive and effective statewide approach to suicide prevention.

 - Address suicide prevention across the lifespan;